mmeTanya/website_webstudio/README.md

 For development it have been used:

-JavaScript
-JavaScript
-React
-Node.js
-PostgreSQL
-MongoDB
-HTML5
-CSS3
-Sass
-MySQL
-MySQL
-MySQL
-Git
-GitHub
-Terminal
-, SCSS, Webpack, Next.js, Rest API, MongoDB, Cloudinary, responsible web markup
+Typescript, SCSS, Webpack, Next.js, Rest API, MongoDB, Cloudinary, responsible web markup